Tijani-Dia/yrouter/README.md

 )
 ```

-The `users:index` route will still be matched.
+The `users:index` route will still be matched, as long as it has a handler attached to it.

 ### Routes with similar names